 That high-interest stuff?
 You want to pay that off as soon as you can swing it.
 If you’re just paying the minimums, it’s kind of like digging with a shovel but dropping 90% of the dirt you pick up right back into the hole.
 (Here are two better approaches to paying off debt.)

 But once you’re left with debt with lower interest rates, the math might work out so that you can switch your focus away from debt and move on to the next money move on the list.
 Here’s our advice on how to make that call.

-So those are the first four steps to building Future You’s grand financial plan: track your spending, get your 401(k) match, pay off high-interest debt, and save for emergencies.
-Step five?
+So those are the first five steps to building Future You’s grand financial plan: track your spending, get your 401(k) match, start saving for emergencies, pay off high-interest debt, and finish your rainy day fund.
+Step six?
 World domination.
 Obviously.
 (Oh, and investing.
-But maybe that’s 5a.)
+But maybe that’s 6a.)

 © 2019 Ellevest, Inc. All Rights Reserved.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.